apache/flink-web/_posts/2020-02-26-demo-fraud-detection-2.md

 * **Transaction Source**, consuming transaction messages from Kafka partitions in parallel <br>

 * **Dynamic Key Function** that performs data enrichment with a dynamic key.
-The subsequent `keyBy` operator hashes this dynamic key and partitions the data accordingly among all parallel instances of the following operator
+The subsequent `keyBy` hashes this dynamic key and partitions the data accordingly among all parallel instances of the following operator

 * **Dynamic Alert Function** that accumulates a data window and creates Alerts based on it